Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 The `Esca.EMP_TimeChanged` trigger happens when the in-game time changes.

-Note that this does NOT happen when a save is created or loaded, i.e. this won't trigger the first time it's 6:00 AM.
-To do that, combine this with the [Save Loaded](#save-loaded) trigger (see below).
+Note that this does NOT happen when a new day starts or a saved game loads, i.e. this won't trigger at 6:00 AM.
+To do that, combine this with the "DayStarted" trigger (see below).
 Multiple triggers can be used by separating them with spaces.

 Below is an example of a trigger action that displays a message whenever the in-game time changes, including when a save is created or loaded.